Martin Urban

-Martin Urban (born 24 April 1972) is a retired Slovak football player.
+Martin Urban (born 24 April 1972) is a Slovak former professional footballer who played as a defender in Slovakia, Greece and Cyprus.

-Playing career
+Career

-Urban began his playing career with Lokomotíva Košice, Tatran Prešov and Ružomberok before joining PAS Giannina in January 2000.
-Urban would appear in just 9 Alpha Ethniki matches for PAS Giannina.
-Next, he moved to Cyprus where he would play for Enosis Neon Paralimni.
-In January 2005, Urban returned to Slovakia where he would finish his career with MŠK Rimavská Sobota.
+Urban began his career with Lokomotíva Košice, Tatran Prešov and Ružomberok before joining Greek side PAS Giannina in January 2000.
+He appeared in nine Alpha Ethniki matches for PAS Giannina.
+Next, he moved to Cyprus where he played for Enosis Neon Paralimni.
+In January 2005, Urban returned to Slovakia to play for Slovak First Football League side Rimavská Sobota.